SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 ++++

 * Runs in a real browser and supports JavaScript
-* Because Chrome is a Webkit-based browser, the `Chrome Driver`_ may allow you to verify that your site works in Safari.
+* Because Chrome is a Webkit-based browser, the `ChromeDriver`_ may allow you to verify that your site works in Safari.
 Note that since Chrome uses its own V8 JavaScript engine rather than Safari's Nitro engine, JavaScript execution may differ.